 An example of interactive music showing how it's written (and triggered) in layers that fade seamlessly between one another based on in-game actions and parameters, such as intensity (low. med. high etc).
 For an in-game example where various music types with their own multiple layers transition between one another using different time signatures while playing alongside a weapons fight with a large alien creature please watch the video in the Services page beneath the Custom SFX heading.

 A sample of my sound effect work for our FPS strategy video game Lemnis Gate (Ratloop Games, publisher Frontier Foundry).
 These are gameplay battle sequences.
 The focus is meant to be on the designs of the audio elements (weapons 1st and 3rd person, explosions, abilities, VO, environmental objects etc) as well as the clarity and overall feel of the environment in battle.
 I also directed the voice actors remotely in conjunction with the game director and the game's needs.

-This video is a quick scored music collage but I also create and design custom sound effects, implement them using game middleware, and I voice act.
-Throughout the site there's numerous videos to gameplay and film footage, previous work projects and trailers, tutorials and more.
+This video is a quick scored music collage but I also create and design custom sound effects, implement them using game middleware, and I voice act and direct voice actors.
+Throughout the site there's numerous videos of audio, gameplay and film footage, previous work projects and trailers, tutorials and more.